 All children are supervised at all times.
 Our teachers are not permitted to leave any child unattended at any time.

 We prohibit use of personal cell phones in classrooms specifically to avoid possible injury or “misplacement” of any child while a teacher is distracted.
-You are always welcome to call your child’s teacher through our designated phone for each classroom or contact the Director at the main number 317-200-8995.
+You are always welcome to call your child’s teacher through our designated phone for each classroom or contact the Executive Director at the main number 317-200-8995.

 13. Discipline Policy